keymanapp/keyman/developer/README.md

 # Keyman Developer

 This is the likely future home for Keyman Developer.
 However, at this time, Keyman Developer still lives in windows/src/developer/

-This folder currently contains only the Lexical Model Compiler and the related Package Compiler.
-It runs on nodeJS on all supported desktop platforms.
+This folder currently contains the Lexical Model Compiler and Keyman Developer Server, along with related installation files.

-# Lexical Model Compiler
+# kmlmc - Lexical Model Compiler

+The Lexical Model Compiler, kmlmc, and the node-based Package Compiler run on nodeJS on all supported desktop platforms.

-# Package Compiler
+## kmlmc/kmlmp - Package Compiler

 The package compiler is broadly compatible with the kmcomp .kps package compiler.
 However at this stage it is only tested with lexical models, and use with keyboards (either .js or .kmx) is not tested or supported.
 It is likely in the future that the kmcomp .kps compiler will be deprecated in favour of this one.

+## kmlmc/kmlmi - Model Info Compiler

 # Transition steps